Biobío Province: History

 Biobío was created.
 By Decree #1,213 of 27 of November 4, 1975, the VIII Region comprises the provinces of Bio Bío, Arauco and Concepción. Ñuble was formerly part of Biobío Province, before becoming its own region on the 5th of September 2018.

 Administration

-As a province, Bio Bío is a second-level administrative division of Chile, governed by a provincial governor who is appointed by the president.
+As a province, Biobío is a second-level administrative division of Chile, governed by a provincial governor who is appointed by the president.

 Communes

 The province is composed of 14 communes, each governed by a municipality consisting of an elected alcalde and municipal council.